Ad882/Smart-CO-monitoring/README.md

 ![Screenshot](illustrations/button.png)

 ### Results:
-After some time, the outputs on the terminal for the applications and the database should look like:
+After some time, the outputs on the terminal for the applications and the database should look like this:

 ![Screenshot](illustrations/merged_terminal_applications.png)